Winter Is Coming

 In Greek mythology the Pleiades were the 7 daughters of the giant Atlas, who were chased over the face of the earth by Orion after becoming the object of his affections.
 They then begged Zeus to save them from Orion’s pursuit, and so he placed them in the night sky with the giant hunter chasing them from east to west, without ever being able to catch them.

 Below his belt you can see a curved line of 3 stars, which represent the giant’s sword.
 The middle star is, in actual fact, not a star but a nebula.
-The Orion Nebula (M42) is a huge cloud of dust and gas almost 6 light years across inside which new stars are being formed.
-It is 1,500 light years distant and at the center of the nebula are four stars, known as “The Trapezium” which help light it up.
+The Orion Nebula (M42) is a huge cloud of dust and gas almost 25 light years across inside which new stars are being formed.
+It is 1,344 light years light years distant and at the center of the nebula are four stars, known as “The Trapezium” which help to light up much of the nebula.

 Home to 2 Meteor Showers

 Orion is home to two meteor showers, both of which are associated with the dust and debris trail left behind by Halley’s Comet.
-The Chi Orionids occurs in December each year, and can produce around 5 meteors per hour, whilst its more prolific cousin, the Orionids, peaks around October 21 with around 20 meteors per hour.
+The Chi Orionids occurs in December each year and can produce around 5 meteors per hour, whilst its more prolific cousin, the Orionids, takes place between October 2 and November 7 with a peak on October 21 when around 20 meteors per hour can be seen.

 Stars Moving Apart